 - Submit a 250-word essay: Evaluate how a significant experience or achievement in your life has helped shape who you are today (this is part of the online application).

 - Submit a list of all high school and community organizations and activities (including work) in which you have participated (this is part of the online application).

 The Office of Admissions will review your application, ACT/SAT scores and high school grades.
 Qualified applicants will be notified in late December 2019, and will also be considered for the following Presidential Scholarships, ranging from full-tuition to $20,000 per year renewable (Kenosha scholarship applicants do not need to apply separately for the Presidential Scholarship Competition):

 - The Clausen Scholarship (three awarded)

 - The Ruud Scholarship (three awarded)

 The Carthage commitment to scholars extends beyond the Kenosha and Presidential Scholarships.
-Top students typically receive a substantial package of multiple non-need-based awards, ranging from $15,000 to $21,000 or more.
+Top students typically receive a substantial package of multiple non-need-based awards, up to $11,000 each.